Skip to main content

 • Unfair Practices: Inadequate customer advice on fee practices can be unfair, particularly if it causes harm and offers no benefits to the consumer.

-• Third-Party Risk: Third-party involvement in payment processing and tracking re-presented items can lead to risks.
+• Third-party risk: Third-party involvement in payment processing and tracking re-presented items can lead to risks.
 Institutions should monitor these arrangements closely.

-• Litigation Risk: Charging multiple NSF fees may lead to litigation.
+• Litigation risk: Charging multiple NSF fees may lead to litigation.
 Many institutions have faced class-action lawsuits and substantial settlements for inadequate fee disclosures.

-Managing NSF Fee Risks
+Managing NSF fee risks

 The FDIC encourages financial institutions to review their practices and disclosures regarding NSF fees for re-presented transactions.
 Note that a highlight of the most recent update to their supervisory guidance is that their current approach does not involve requesting financial institutions to conduct lookback reviews absent a likelihood of substantial consumer harm.
 To mitigate the risk of consumer harm and legal violations related to multiple re-presentment NSF fees, financial institutions are encouraged to consider the following: